Jugal-JG/REACH-AI-systems/documentation/readme.md

-## 8. About Grafana
+## 9. About Grafana
-We haven't used prometheus and grafana instead we have used a tool named wandb.ai to measure our system metrics.
+We haven't used prometheus and grafana instead we have used a tool named wandb.ai to measure our system metrics this tool gave us all the system metrics incuding CPU, GPU, memory utilization, CPU threads and temperatures.

-## 9. Issues
+## 10. If Not Applicable

-You might face issues deploying main version of REACH which uses webcam.
-Do remember that docker can't detect local webcam so run it through streamlit and use version2 for docker implementations.
+You might face issues deploying the main version of REACH which uses a webcam.
+Do remember that docker can't detect local webcam so run it through streamlit and use version2 for docker implementation.

-## 10. Contributing
+## 11. Contributing

 We welcome pull requests.
 Before making any significant modifications, please start an issue to discuss your preferences.

-## 11.Acknowledgements
+## 12.Acknowledgements

 We would like to thank our professor **Dr. Ramirez** for making this possible in limited time.
 We got help whenever required and able to finish up all the tasks in time.